Halloyo/BandoriWidgets/README.md

 * You can change the banner/logo language as long as it is available (ex: you cannot use a language other than JP for the JP banner, etc.)
 * You can change the language and scale of everything
 * The reason why the korean server is unavailable is due to Bandori.top's database being very far behind for that server
+* **I do not currently play Bandori, so this will not be updated unless there is a pull request.**